 Dates and Hours for Tower Museum

 Tuesday – Saturday 10am – 5pm Closed Sunday and Monday

 Admission For Both The Tower and House Museums:

 The Homestead House Museum

-This original Homestead home located at 2611 Pigeon Ridge Road has been restored to 1930’s condition.
+This original Homestead home located a short drive from the Homesteads Tower Museum, has been restored to 1930’s condition.
 Many of the furnishings on display came from original Homesteader families and were used in those early days.

 Tuesday – Saturday -1pm – 5pm Closed Sunday and Monday